gharials/dev-path/docs/vcs-git.md

 ### Repository

 A directory to be watched for changes by Git is called a repository.
-Git monitors the repository directory for changes.
+Git monitors the repository directory for changes and records the change history as [commits](#commits).

 ### Commits

-Units of changes in a repository recorded by Git are called _commits._ Each commit has its automatically generated unique ID.
-The latest commit is also identified by its alias `HEAD`.
-The sequence of commits of a branch in a repository is called its _commit history._
+A directory starts as empty, and over time it goes through changes.
+Git records the changes, and each unit of change recorded by Git is called a _commit._ While working in a repository, the repository user chooses the changes to be recorded, called _staging_.
+After that, the user asks Git to record the staged changes, called _committing._ Each commit has its automatically generated unique ID.
+The latest commit is also identified by its alias, `HEAD`.
+The sequence of commits of a branch in a repository shows the changes the repository has gone through, known as the _commit history_ of the branch.

 ### Branches

 Each branch is a copy of the repository with its own commit history.
 Each branch has its own unique name.
-At any time your working directory refers to a branch.
-The default branch name is `master`.
-You can create new branches and switch between them.
+At any time, your working directory points to a branch.
+The default branch, the initial copy of the repository, is called `master`.
+You can [create new branches](#working-with-branches) and switch between them.

 ???+ warning
     **The new `main` and the old `master` branches in GitHub**